biokg-llm25/biokg-llm/README.md

   --llm_url <your_llm_url> \
   --llm_model <your_model_name>
 ```
 Performs post-processing and cleaning like entity shortening using a locally hosted LLM (LLaMA 3 70B Instruct).
-Works with local or cloud-hosted models.
-Replace the llm_url and llm_model as per your choice.
+Replace the LLM arguments with your preferred model and endpoint.

 ### 4. Visualization and KG Statistics
 ```bash